Save-Dao/guide/docs/rips.md

 ### Apply for SIP Funding.
 (THIS COMES LATER IN THE DAO)

-Save dao Improvement Proposals, commonly referred to as “SIPs”, are an invaluable piece to ensuring that Save dao operates at its fullest capacity 24/7.
+Adbongo Org Improvement Proposals, commonly referred to as “SIPs”, are an invaluable piece to ensuring that Adbongo Org operates at its fullest capacity 24/7.

 SIPs are generally focused on dao internal operations, but in some cases, SIPs have manifested in the dao building open-source tools for the wider web3 ecosystem.